Bava Batra: Joint ownership

 Chapter 1: Joint owners of property may dissolve a partnership and divide the property, if the parties consent, except in the case regarding a volume of the Bible, which may not be divided (literally, torn in half) under any circumstances.
 Things which lose their value on division can only be divided if all the owners consent.
 Except in these cases, either party has a right to insist on a division of the property.
 In the case where a courtyard (hatzer) is owned by several partners, each of them has to contribute to the usual requirements of a court; if they divide it, a partition wall or fence must be erected in accordance with certain rules.
 The previous partners are now neighbors; and their relations are described in chapter 2.

 A courtyard less than 8 amot (approx. 18 inches × 8 = 12ft) can only be divided if both partners agree to the division.
 Depending on how the Mishnah is read, this division is either with a low row of wooden pegs (which shows that visual trespass is not damaging) or a four amot (approx. 72 inches) high stone wall (which shows that visual trespass is considered damaging).
 If both partners agree to the stone wall, it is built in the middle.
 The lesson taught here is that if one partner owns more property, he does not need to contribute more space for the stones of the wall.

 Nuisance

 Chapter 2: The fundamental rule about neighboring property is that the owner of the adjoining property must avoid everything that might prove a nuisance to the neighbor, or become a source of injury to the neighbor's property.
 "The noise of a smith's hammer, of a mill, or of children in school, is not to be considered a nuisance" (2:3).
-Disputes as regards to injury or nuisance are generally settled by the fact of prior or established rights (Chazakah).
+Disputes as regards injury or nuisance are generally settled by the fact of prior or established rights (Chazakah).